Computer Lab Vocabulary List

 Clip art - Drawings you can add to your documents or presentations.
 Clip art

-includes items such as cartoons, maps, symbols, and flags.Collaborate - To work jointly with others or together especially in an
+includes items such as cartoons, maps, symbols, and flags.Coding - A system of signals used to represent letters or numbers in transmitting messages.
+The instructions in a computer program.
+Instructions written by a programmer in a programming language are often called source code.Collaborate - To work jointly with others or together especially in an

 Column - The vertical divisions in a spreadsheet that are named with